Lottery Frequently Asked Questions

 Will you let me know when I move up the list?

 I won a 6th grade seat in the lottery, but my son didn’t get promoted out of the 5th grade.
 Can I have a 5th grade seat instead?
-Or, I accidently applied for a 6th grade seat when I meant to apply for a 5th grade one.
+Or, I accidentally applied for a 6th grade seat when I meant to apply for a 5th grade one.
 Can you fix it?

 Adjustments can be made right up to the time of the lottery, but once the lists are created, the results are final.
 In both these scenarios, the student would be moved to the bottom of the 5th grade wait list.
+Admissions priorities still apply.

 My niece is moving in with us while my sister is out of the country.
 My daughter already attends MICS, can we get sibling priority?